Many people are surprised to learn what happens in rehab

 Morning Discipline

-If the following seems like treatment centers are treating people in treatment like children it is because they are.
-When a person has been abusing substances for a long time old habits have to be broken and new ones formed.
-Starting when a person wakes up in the morning this is where the day begins to formulate.
-Addicts tended to come to rather than wake up especially on days they do not have to be somewhere at a given time.
+If the following seems like treatment centers are treating people in treatment like children, it is because they are.
+When a person has been abusing substances for a long time, old habits have to be broken and new ones formed.
+When a person wakes up in the morning, the day begins to formulate.
+Addicts tended to come to rather than wake up, especially on days they did not have to be somewhere at a given time.
 This is the first habit to be torn down and rebuilt with a consistent morning routine.

 In treatment, the first schedule that will be kept will be the time a person must wake up and stay awake for the remainder of the day.
 By getting up at the same time each morning eventually the client will be able to fall asleep at the same time each evening.

-Tasks as simple as making your own bed in the morning has a psychological reasoning behind it.
-First, it is taking care of yourself rather than relying on another person to take care of you and secondly it closes the door on climbing back into bed when you don’t want to face the day.
+Tasks as simple as making your own bed in the morning have a psychological reasoning behind them.
+First, it is taking care of yourself rather than relying on another person to take care of you, and secondly, it closes the door on climbing back into bed when you don’t want to face the day.
 Just basic hygiene like showering and getting dressed on a schedule has been ignored when someone is in the throes of addiction.
-In treatment, a morning routine will be developed which includes some reading of sobriety books and meditation to clear the mind of any negative thoughts a person may wake up with.
-Instead of waking up in dread like many substance abusers do having to face the consequences of living an addicted life in a treatment center, they will wake up with tools to enjoy the day ahead.
+In treatment, a morning routine will be developed, which includes some reading of sobriety books and meditation to clear the mind of any negative thoughts a person may wake up with.
+Instead of waking up in dread like many substance abusers do, having to face the consequences of living an addicted life in a treatment center, they will wake up with tools to enjoy the day ahead.

 Addiction Education

-Educating people in treatment about the disease concept of addictions plays an important role in recovery.
-People suffering from addictions are not bad people they are sick people that need to get well.
+Educating people in treatment about the disease concept of addiction plays an important role in recovery.
+People suffering from addictions are not bad people.
+They are sick people who need to get well.
 Most people enter substance abuse treatment and have no concept of how or why their minds and bodies react differently from people without the addictive gene.
 Addiction is a disease that centers in the mind and body.
 People with substance abuse issues need to be explained how and why their minds and bodies react differently to chemical substances.
 Clients in rehab will spend time in groups being taught about addiction and will engage in exercises aimed at exploring when their addiction started and how it progressed over the years.

-This process will likely include the client writing down specifics where their using escalated from getting a little high to losing control and bad things happened.
+This process will likely include the client writing down specifics where they’re using escalated from getting a little high to losing control and bad things happening.
 They will be asked to review how their using didn’t just hurt themselves but how their using caused harm to everyone that loved them and trusted them.
-People in the throes of addiction often use the expression “I am only hurting myself” and they say it so much they convince themselves of it.
+People in the throes of addiction often use the expression “I am only hurting myself,” and they say it so much they convince themselves of it.
 In treatment, clients will make a list of everyone they harmed which they will later need to make amends to.
-Part of understanding addiction is breaking denial, denial you have a problem and denial that you haven’t hurt anyone else.
+Part of understanding addiction is breaking denial, denial you have a problem, and denial that you haven’t hurt anyone else.

 Group Therapy